Tech-at-DU/Outcomes-Prep-3/P07-Negotiation/content.md

 ## You should always negotiate your salary!

-Read [this guide](https://docs.google.com/document/d/12oqw1tXTSw5FJduDT8Q46WYW7dGp5Dp39QKK-xuYGR4/edit#) to see why and also to get context on the following:
+Read [this guide](https://docs.google.com/document/u/2/d/1az3FTx-qF8qSgljRMy-iv_bYL9n2PXqiLS2i4KhCvcQ/edit#heading=h.a3sjk9ojs0kf) to see why and also to get context on the following:

-While reading, answer this questions and submit to ????????
+While reading, answer this questions:

 * Which of the listed common concerns do you resonate with?
 Why?
 * Why must an offer be sent in writing to be "official"